Free Trams on the Las Vegas Strip: Routes, Hours, and Station Locations

 Aria Express (Park MGM – Crystals – Bellagio)

 The Aria Express connects the CityCenter area to Bellagio.
-It's one of the most useful free transportation options on the Strip, especially if you're staying at any of the connected properties.
+If you're staying at any of the connected properties, this tram saves you a deceptively long walk.

 Stations